Bb Test Taking Best Practices

 The Attempt in Progress icon indicates a problem, and you should contact your instructor as soon as possible.

 - OOPS!
-If your browser crashes, you lose Internet connectivity, or have any other technical issue, WAIT.
+If your browser crashes, you lose Internet connectivity, or have any other technical issue, WAIT!
+Then WAIT a little longer.
 See if the issue clears.

 The instructor will decide how to handle your issue.
 Only your instructor can help you in such instances.